You Raise Me Up: Popularity

+Josh Groban took his version to number 73 on the Billboard Hot 100 and number one on the US Adult Contemporary chart, Westlife reached number one on the UK Singles Chart with theirs, and Dutch Popstars winner Wesley Klein reached number four in the Netherlands with his recording.

 In 2004, the song was played more than 500,000 times on American radio.
-In late 2005, there were over 80 versions available in US alone, and it has been nominated for Gospel Music Awards four times, including "Song of the Year."
+In late 2005, there were over 80 versions available in the US alone.
+It has been nominated for the Gospel Music Awards four times, including "Song of the Year."

 On 21 September 2006, "You Raise Me Up" became the first song to have sold over 76,000 copies of the score on the popular sheet music website musicnotes.com.

 Josh Groban version

-In 2003, David Foster decided to produce the song after being introduced to it by Frank Petrone of peermusic, the song's publisher.
+In 2003, David Foster decided to produce the song after being introduced to it by Frank Petrone of Peermusic, the song's publisher.
 He chose the up-and-coming Josh Groban to record the song, which was accompanied by the tenor Craig Von Vennik of the Establishment.
 Groban's version made it to No. 1 on the Billboard adult contemporary chart in early 2004 and remained there for six weeks.
 This version also peaked at No. 73 on the Billboard Hot 100, his first single to do so, and was nominated for a 2005 Grammy Award for Best Male Pop Vocal Performance.

 Performances

 Groban performed the song at Super Bowl XXXVIII, in a special NASA commemoration for the crew of the Space Shuttle Columbia disaster.
 A special surprise performance by Groban, for Oprah Winfrey's 50th birthday, also gave "You Raise Me Up" international prominence.
-On 25 April 2007, Groban also performed it at the first Idol Gives Back Concert, along with the African Children's Choir.
+On 25 April 2007, Groban performed it at the first Idol Gives Back Concert, along with the African Children's Choir.
 This version was released as a single and peaked at No. 76 on the Billboard Hot 100.
 He performed this version with the African Children's Choir again on The Ellen DeGeneres Show on 10 August 2007.

-On 26 May 2007, Josh Groban appeared on BBC's talent show Any Dream Will Do to select one of the remaining contestants (or "Josephs") to perform the song with him.
+On 26 May 2007, Groban appeared on the BBC's talent show Any Dream Will Do to select one of the remaining contestants (or "Josephs") to perform the song with him.
 He chose show favourite and eventual winner Lee Mead, whilst the other four contestants (Lewis Bradley, Craig Chalmers, Ben Ellis, and Keith Jack) performed as backing singers.
 Following this, the solo version of "You Raise Me Up" charted in the UK at No. 74, making it his first chart entry there.